syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 A Word document can have different header and footer for odd and even pages.

-The following code snippet shows how to sets different header and footer for the odd and even pages of the document.
+The following code example shows how to set different header and footer for the odd and even pages of the document.

 {% highlight c# %}
 [C#]

-//Create a new document
+//Creates a new document

 WordDocument document = new WordDocument();

-//Add the first section to the document
+//Adds the first section to the document

 IWSection section = document.AddSection();

-//Set DifferentOddAndEvenPages as true for inserting header and footer text
+//Sets DifferentOddAndEvenPages as true for inserting header and footer text

 section.PageSetup.DifferentOddAndEvenPages = true;

-//Add a paragraph to the section
+//Adds a paragraph to the section

 IWParagraph paragraph = section.AddParagraph();

 string paraText = "Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula";

-//Append some text to the first page in document
+//Appends some text to the first page in document

 paragraph.AppendText("\r\r[ First Page ] \r\r" + paraText);

 paragraph.ParagraphFormat.PageBreakAfter = true;

-//Append some text to the second page in document
+//Appends some text to the second page in document

 paragraph = section.AddParagraph();